-A New Generation of Channelrhodopsin-Based Gene Therapy An Optimized Optogenetic Protein

-We have conducted proof-of-concept studies with channelrhodopsin-2, or ChR2, which when introduced into RGCs, has proven to restore vision in a murine model of RP.
+A New Generation of Channelrhodopsin-Based Gene Therapy An Optimized Optogenetic Protein has proven to restore vision in a murine model of RP.
 However, activation of ChR2 requires high- intensity blue light at 470nm wavelength which has been shown to be toxic for the retina and is not practical for clinical use.